Creative Director / Creative Projects Advisor

 A design is transparent when it is so well-executed that its structure seems to disappear—I use this same communication style in other fields, such as instructional design, education, visual design, UI design, and programming.~ Aliyah Marr

 I love designing books that are not just pretty faces, but beautiful inside and out.
-As a creative coach/consultant, I have designed, edited my clients’ books, and helped many of them through the publishing process.
+As a creative coach and creative advisor, I have designed, edited my clients’ books, and helped many of them through the publishing process.

 The cover uses very simple graphics; a circle in an elliptical orbit around the title.
 The image offers a visual pun that contrasts the idea of 365 days vs. 360

 The image is of a push-up toy that I bought in Chelsea a few years ago.
 Tension is conveyed by the jarring offset of the foreground and background colors.